ivank/laminar/README.md

   return response;
 };

-const main: Resolver<Context> = ctx => ctx.body;
+const app: Resolver<Context> = ctx => ctx.body;

-laminar({ port: 3333, app: log(auth(main)) });
+laminar({ port: 3333, app: log(auth(app)) });
 ```

-You can see how we can string those middlewares along `log(auth(main))` as just function calls.
+You can see how we can string those middlewares along `log(auth(app))` as just function calls.
 But that's not all that impressive.
 Where this approach really shines is when we want to modify the context to pass state to middlewares downstream, and we want to make sure that is statically typed.
 E.g. we want typescript to complain and bicker if we attempt to use a middleware that requires something from the context, that hasn't yet been set.

 A simple example would be access to an external resource, say a database.
 We want a middleware that creates a connection, passes that connection to all the middlewares downstream that would make use of it like checking users.
 But we'd like to be sure that middleware has actually executed, so we don't accidentally try to access a connection that's not there.